microsoft/Windows-IoT-Samples/Potentiometer/CS/README.md

 * Finally we write a default value to the pin before setting it as output.

 Next, we initialize the SPI bus.
-This allows the UPBOARD to communicate with the ADC to read in potentiometer positions.
+This allows the UP Board to communicate with the ADC to read in potentiometer positions.

 ```csharp
 private async Task InitSPI()